 One way you can make tables more useful is to create conditional formatting to highlight values and draw attention.
 Suppose a manager needs to know which employees have certifications that will expire within 90 days.
 You can create a conditional formatting rule so the Days until expiration Field displays a bright color if the value is less than 90.

 However, if knowing which employees have not completed a course or task is the only purpose for the table, it may be more useful to filter it, so it only shows those items where the cell value is less than 90.
 If the report has other uses, conditional formatting might be best.
-Test a prototype with your managers to see how they use the information.
+Test prototypes with your managers to see how they use the information.

-A crosstab is rarely a complete product when you create it.
-You will get much better results and have much happier users if you explore its formatting and summary features.
-Take advantage also of calculated fields to create a display that will aid better decision-making.
+A cross-tab is rarely a complete product when you create it.
+You will get much better results when you use its formatting and summary features.
+Calculated fields help you create a display that will aid in better decision-making.